lmondada/dphil-thesis/content/03_compiler/02_compgraphs.md

 deletion,
 computation graphs with linear values must adopt _proper_ graph transformation semantics.
-Restricting IR transformations to valid graph rewrites will guarantee that obsolete values and operations are always _explicitly_ deleted, making it in turn possible to check and enforce linearity constraints at every transformation.
+Restricting IR transformations to valid graph transformations will guarantee that obsolete values and operations are always _explicitly_ deleted, making it in turn possible to check and enforce linearity constraints at every transformation.